CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 <!-- vale off -->
 ### API-only User
 <!-- vale on -->
-Use Linux group permissions to create an API-only user without SSH permissions.
+To create an API-only user without SSH permissions, use Linux group permissions.
 You can create the API-only user in the ZTP script.

 ```
 # Create the dedicated automation user